Buying Weed in Las Vegas: The Basics

 - Exit — Receive your products.
 Everything is placed in an opaque, child-resistant exit bag as required by law.

 Even if a dispensary claims to deliver to hotels, most hotel properties prohibit receiving cannabis deliveries.
 If the hotel confiscates your order, you will likely not receive a refund.
-Visit a dispensary in person for the safest and most reliable experience.
+Visit a dispensary in person, or have it delivered to a private residence or vacation rental.

 Other Dispensary Directories